microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_90CU1.md

-# Microsoft Azure Service Fabric 9.0 First Refresh Release Notes
+# Microsoft Azure Service Fabric 9.0 Cumulative Update 1.0 Release Notes

 This release includes bug fixes as described in this documents.